harry-zendrive/zendrive-cordova-plugin/README.md

   * Ex: ``import com.companyname.projectname.R``

 **iOS - in XCode:**
-- Background Modes -> ON
+- Top Level Project -> Capabilities -> Background Modes -> ON
-- Enable Location Updates
+- Enable Location Updates under Background Modes
-- Add Location Permission Keys:
+- Add Location Permission Keys in Info:
   * Privacy - Location Always Usage Description
+    * Add permissions explanation for the string field.
   * Privacy - Location Always And When In Use Usage Description
+    * Add permissions explanation for the string field.
   * Privacy - Privacy - Location When In Use Usage Description
+    * Add permissions explanation for the string field.

 *Note: When building for iOS in Xcode 10, you will have to adjust your Workspace Settings to allow for Legacy Build settings.
 Go to: File -> Workspace Settings... -> Build System -> Legacy Build System*

+**Feel free to build and test both projects at this point!**

 ## Platforms in development